Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/image-barcode.md

         /// configDetection.Target = BarcodeDetectionTarget.Barcode2D;
         ```

-    2. Create an instance of the [Tizen.Multimedia.Vision.MediaVisionSource](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Vision.MediaVisionSource.html) class with raw image buffer data and its corresponding width, height, and color space:
+    2. Create an instance of the [Tizen.Multimedia.Vision.MediaVisionSource](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.MediaVisionSource.html) class with raw image buffer data and its corresponding width, height, and color space:

-        ```
+        ```csharp
         /// Assume that there is a decoded raw data buffer of the byte[] type, and
         /// it has 640x480 resolution with an RGB888 color space MediaVisionSource source = new MediaVisionSource(bytes, width, height, ColorSpace.Rgb888);